Stephen Turnbull (soccer, born 1998)

-Stephen Turnbull (born March 13, 1998) is an American soccer player who plays for New York City FC II in the MLS Next Pro.
+Stephen Turnbull (born March 13, 1998) is an American soccer player who plays for Birmingham Legion FC in the USL Championship.

+He previously played for New York City FC in Major League Soccer during the 2023 season.

 Playing career

 Youth

-Prior to attending college, Turnbull played for local Long Island club South Huntington Lightning; the club was the top-ranked youth side in the USA in 2015.
+Prior to attending college, Turnbull played for local Long Island club South Huntington Lightning; the club was the top-ranked youth side in the U.S. in 2015.

 College

 Turnbull attended Stony Brook University, only a few miles from his hometown, between 2016 and 2021, where he played for the Seawolves.
 In five years he played 55 matches, scoring one goal.

 Senior

 On March 24, 2022, Major League Soccer club New York City FC announced a list of players signed for their MLS Next Pro side, NYCFC II, with Turnbull amongst them.
 His competitive debut came in a loss on penalties to Orlando City B on April 3 while his first goal came in a 7–0 rout of Inter Miami II two weeks later.
-On March 4, 2023, Turnbull signed a short-term agreement to play with NYCFC's Major League Soccer senior team against Chicago Fire FC.

-He made his first MLS roster appearance on September 4, 2022 when he was called up to the senior roster against New England Revolution.
+He made his first MLS roster appearance on September 4, 2022, when he was called up to the senior roster against New England Revolution.
+He made his MLS debut on March 4, 2023, against the Chicago Fire FC after being signed on a short-term loan.
+On April 10, 2023, Turnbull signed permanently to New York City's Major League Soccer roster.
+Turnbull made his first start on May 31, 2023, against FC Cincinnati.
+He ended the 2023 season having played in 11 games, making five starts.
+On October 30, 2023, his team option for the 2024 season was declined.

+Ahead of the 2024 season, Turnbull signed with Rhode Island FC of the USL Championship.
+He started 31 of RIFC's 34 regular season games, on a team that made the 2024 USL Championship final.
+He had three goals and three assists over the course of the season.
+Turnbull was named to the USL Championship Team of the week three times during the season.

+Turnbull transferred to Birmingham Legion FC on January 20, 2025, and is expected to play for them in the coming year.